mharen/mharen.github.io/blog/2005/2005-05-poker-updated.md

 The process repeated and Chris was left with a very short stack.
 The process repeated again and Jon took the title!
 Congratulations!
 Thanks to all the players for coming out.

 And then on Sunday we both played in a 330 person tournament.
 I got 2nd place at my table of 10 and Chris got 1st at his table.
 He went on to the final table and played against Daniel Negreanu, a very famous poker professional.
 He played awesome the whole night and won so cool prizes!
 He finished 3rd out of 330.
-You can read all about it on <a href="http://www.xanga.com/home.aspx?user=supermanwithcheese">his site</a>.
+You can read all about it on [his site](http://www.xanga.com/home.aspx?user=supermanwithcheese).
 The pic you see is Chris with Daniel.